Skip to content

 Fees & Pricing

 Best-in-class for SMB.
-Free plan for the first 500 transactions per month, 0.2% standard, 0.15% premium.
+Free plan for the first 500 transactions a month, 0.2% standard, 0.15% premium.
 No setup, no monthly, no reserves, free outgoing transactions.
 Among the lowest published rates anywhere.

 Tech & Integration

-REST API + hosted pages + 5 open-source PHP plugins (WooCommerce, Magento 2, OpenCart, PrestaShop, Drupal).
+REST API plus hosted pages and five open-source PHP plugins (WooCommerce, Magento 2, OpenCart, PrestaShop, Drupal).
 No mobile SDK, no npm package, no Python SDK, no SoftSwiss/EveryMatrix connectors.
 Documentation is adequate, not Stripe-tier.

 User Trust

-1 Trustpilot review at 3.7/5 — effectively no signal.
+One Trustpilot review at 3.7/5, effectively no signal.
 XAIGATE's self-reported 4.4/5 from 427 votes and the '1,031 customer reviews' marketing claim are not independently verifiable.
 Tiny review record for a product positioning as global.

 Score Explanation

 Fees carry the score on the upside.
-Free plan up to 500 transactions per month, 0.2% standard, 0.15% premium — these are the lowest published headline rates we see in the crypto processor category, comparable only to B2BINPAY's negotiated Enterprise floor at 0.05-0.1% (which is volume-gated).
-XAIGATE offers that floor to anyone who signs up, which is genuinely unusual.
-Tech & Integration is fine for SMB e-commerce — five open-source plugins on PHP shop platforms, REST API, hosted pages — and weak for serious engineering work because there is no mobile SDK, no npm package, no Python SDK, and no iGaming-platform connectors. iGaming Fit is the weakest dimension and reflects what is missing rather than what works.
-XAIGATE has gambling content pages and gestures toward iGaming positioning, but there are no public casino references, no SoftSwiss / EveryMatrix / Slotegrator connectors, zero gambling licenses, and the default no-KYC merchant onboarding is incompatible with regulated gaming compliance frameworks.
-Compare with CoinsPaid (500+ named casino clients, SoftSwiss connector, iGaming-specialist team) and the gap is structural.
-Security & Compliance is the most honest assessment problem.
-Non-custodial wallet-to-wallet is real and good — XAIGATE has no funds to lose if it gets hacked.
-But the absence of a single named payment or VASP license — not MAS, not VARA, not MiCA, not US state MTL despite the Texas HQ — is material.
-'MAS-aligned' in marketing copy describes design intent; it is not the same thing as holding an MAS Major Payment Institution license.
-User Trust is structurally low: one Trustpilot review at 3.7/5, no G2 listing, no Capterra listing, no Glassdoor footprint.
-The self-reported review counts on xaigate.com are not independently verifiable.
-For a product positioning itself as a global gateway across 100+ countries, the absence of any meaningful third-party review record is itself a signal.
-Geographic Coverage scores on the technical reach (blockchain rails are borderless) and gets penalized on the lack of any regional regulatory anchor.
+The free plan up to 500 transactions a month, then 0.2% standard and 0.15% premium, gives the lowest published headline rates in the crypto processor category, matched only by B2BINPAY's volume-gated Enterprise floor of 0.05-0.1%; XAIGATE offers that floor to anyone who signs up, which is unusual.
+Tech and Integration is fine for SMB e-commerce, with five open-source plugins on PHP shop platforms, a REST API and hosted pages, and weak for serious engineering work because there is no mobile SDK, no npm package, no Python SDK and no iGaming-platform connectors. iGaming Fit is the weakest dimension and scores on absence: there are gambling content pages and some iGaming positioning, but no public casino references, no SoftSwiss / EveryMatrix / Slotegrator connectors, no gambling licenses, and a default no-KYC onboarding that does not fit regulated gaming.
+Set that against CoinsPaid, with 500+ named casino clients, a SoftSwiss connector and an iGaming-specialist team, and the distance is structural.
+Security and Compliance is the hardest dimension to assess fairly: the non-custodial, wallet-to-wallet model is real and good, because XAIGATE has no funds to lose if it is hacked, but the absence of a single named payment or VASP license, whether MAS, VARA, MiCA or a US state MTL despite the Texas HQ, is material, and 'MAS-aligned' in marketing copy describes design intent rather than an MAS Major Payment Institution license.
+User Trust sits low for structural reasons: one Trustpilot review at 3.7/5, no G2 listing, no Capterra listing, no Glassdoor footprint, and self-reported review counts on xaigate.com that cannot be checked.
+For a product positioning itself across 100+ countries, the absence of any meaningful third-party review record is its own signal.
+Geographic Coverage scores on the technical reach, since blockchain rails are borderless, and gets penalized for the lack of any regional regulatory anchor.

 Who Is XAIGATE Best For?